-Figure 3: A Landscape View of the Hierarchy Model

-This figure visualizes the US hierarchy model as a landscape of three dimensional firms.
+Fig. 3 A Landscape view of the hierarchy model.
+This figure visualizes the US hierarchy model as a landscape of three-dimensional firms.
 Each pyramid represents a single firm, with size indicating the number of employees and height corresponding to the number of hierarchical levels.
 If you look closely, you will see vertical lines corresponding to individuals.
 Income (relative to the median) is indicated by color.
-This visualization has 20,000 firms - a small sample of the actual model, which uses 1 million firms.
+This visualization has 20,000 firms-a small sample of the actual model, which uses 1 million firms is informed by firm-level data in the Compustat database.
+As discussed in Step 3A, prior to running a full-scale simulation, I fit the model to firms in the Compustat database.
+After having fit hierarchical pay, I use this information to estimate how base-level pay varies across these firms.
+This variation then informs the model's main simulation.
+For more details, see Online Appendices D and E.

-simplify the model, I further assume that intra-hierarchical level dispersion is constant across all firms.
+Step 3C: Generate intra-hierarchical level dispersion The last step is to model the income dispersion within the hierarchical levels of each firm.
+The available case-study evidence suggests that income dispersion within hierarchical levels is roughly constant across all hierarchical levels (see Online Appendix B).
+To simplify the model, I further assume that intra-hierarchical level dispersion is constant across all firms.
 Informed by case-study data, I use a single parameterized distribution to randomly generate income dispersion within all hierarchical levels of every firm.
-For more details, see Appendices D and E.
+For more details, see Online Appendices D and E.

-Visualizing the US Hierarchy Model
+Visualizing the US hierarchy model

-To give an intuitive understanding of what the hierarchy model 'looks' like, Figure 3 shows a landscape view of the model's structure.
+To give an intuitive understanding of what the hierarchy model 'looks' like, Fig. 3 shows a landscape view of the model's structure.
 Each pyramid represents a different hierarchically organized firm.
 The size of each pyramid corresponds to the number of employees, height represents hierarchical level, and color represents relative income.

 This figure highlights the main characteristics of the model.
-The firm powerlaw distribution is clearly visible.
+The firm power-law distribution is clearly visible.
 The vast majority of firms are small, but there are a few behemoths.
 Inter-firm income dispersion and inter-hierarchical level income dispersion are also visible, while intra-hierarchical level income dispersion appears negligible.
 Lastly, top incomes are concentrated in upper hierarchical levels, and consequently occur mostly in larger firms.
 These facts, which are qualitatively visible here, become more clear as we analyze the model results in quantitative terms.